SonelSA/rtl8723bu_realtek/README.md

 ## This driver.

-This driver is based on the latest available [Realtek] driver.
+This driver is based on the latest available [Realtek driver][lm811].
-The compilation patches for newer kernels are stolen from [lwfinger].
+The compilation patches for newer kernels are stolen from [lwfinger][lwfinger].

 ### Tests